SonarSource/sonarqube/server/sonar-docs/src/pages/scan/sonarscanner-for-azure-devops.md

    1. **Prepare Analysis Configuration**
    2. **Run Code Analysis**
    3. **Publish Quality Gate Result**
-1. Click on the Prepare Analysis Configuration build step to configure it:
+1. Click on the **Prepare Analysis Configuration** task to configure it:
    * Select the **SonarQube Server**
    * Select **Use standalone scanner**
    * Then: